-Virginia was the first state in the nation to functionally end Veterans homelessness, by successfully implemented a coordinated effort among all homeless service providers to provide intake, assessment and rapid housing placements.
+Virginia was the first state in the nation to functionally end Veteran's homelessness, by successfully implemented a coordinated effort among all homeless service providers to provide intake, assessment, and rapid housing placements.
 This initiative continues through the maintaining of VASH vouchers throughout the region, and the additional resources of the Support Services for Veterans Families program managed by the Hampton Roads Community Action Program.
 The NNRHA administers a total of 54 VASH vouchers for homeless Veterans.
 The VA also maintains an office with intake hours within the Four Oaks Day Service Center for homeless veterans to access services and housing quickly.

 The GVPHC providers have worked diligently since 2008 to establish an effective system for identifying, assessment and placing all homeless individuals and families into housing units as quickly as possible through the SCAAN meetings.
-All service providers with governmental funds are required to attend this and accept referrals through this effort so that there is a transparent process, shared resources and complete data in place to support this best practice.
+All service providers with governmental funds are required to attend this and accept referrals through this effort so that there is a transparent process, shared resources, and complete data in place to support this best practice.
 Added bonuses of this effort are the reduction and elimination of many barriers into housing and services that households previously encountered.
 There are more standardized eligibility criteria into housing as well as no more separation of families due to age or gender, no testing for substance use, and no requirements to have income at program entry.
 Another bonus is that case management services are more robust as providers discuss the most difficult and vulnerable households to find solutions for their stabilization.
 These shared experiences have established a much better understanding around methods that are successful, as well as the length of services that are realistic.
 The providers also share information around affordable housing units that are available in the community and engage existing and new landlords in an annual event to increase the inventory of affordable options.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs in the community.
+Additional funding was secured by the state and federal government in response to COVID to present the loss of rental and owned housing.

 There are several initiatives in place to assist at-risk households to prevent their loss of housing and incurring the additional costs and burdens of homelessness.
-Targeted state prevention funding is now utilized for those most in need, including the very-low income and other populations that are prioritized in the community.
-Additional funding was secured by the state and federal government in response to COVID to present the loss of rental and owned housing.
-An astounding \$5.2 million was expended in 2020 through the GVPHC providers.
+Targeted state prevention funding is now utilized for those most in need, including the very-low income and other populations that are prioritized

 The Housing Broker Team of the NNDHS is co-located within the Four Oaks Day Center and offers prevention services in the way of case management and housing options.
-They assist over 100 households each year, and with additional COVID Relief funds, were able to financially assist an additional 151 households in 2020.
+They assist over 100 households each year to find housing, employment, necessary medical care, and stabilization services.